RocketChat/Rocket.Chat.RaspberryPi/README.md

 #### Stuck?
 Need help?

+First, check our list of [Frequently Asked Questions](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/wiki/Frequently-Asked-Questions) to see if your question is already included.

-Create an issue here:     https://github.com/RocketChat/Rocket.Chat.RaspberryPi/issues/new
+If not, create an issue here:     https://github.com/RocketChat/Rocket.Chat.RaspberryPi/issues/new

 OR

-Come join us at https://demo.rocket.chat/ to get help from our friendly community and the dev team.
+Come join us at https://demo.rocket.chat/ to get help from friendly  RockOnPi community members and Rocket.Chat dev team.

-#### Community meetup 24 x 7
+#### RockOnPi Community meetup 24 x 7

-Let's all gather at https://demo.rocket.chat/channel/raspberrypi  - and talk Pi !!
+The RockOnPi community gathers at https://demo.rocket.chat/channel/raspberrypi  - and talk Pi !!

 #### Makers Ahoy!